Bounds to electron spin qubit variability for scalable CMOS architectures: Introduction

-Recent advances in CMOS quantum dot fabrication allowed for sufficient yield to create a number of quantum processing units and measure their variability.
-This work combines measurements of 12 qubits in 6 CMOS quantum dot devices, transmission electron microscopy (TEM) images of cross-sectional cuts of 6 other quantum dot devices and theoretical analysis of quantum properties of electrons in simulated arrays of 49 quantum dots (see Fig.~\ref{fig1}\textbf{a} and \textbf{b}).
+Recent advances in CMOS quantum dot fabrication allowed for sufficient yield to create a number of small-scale quantum processing units and measure their variability.
+This work combines measurements of 12 qubits across 6 different CMOS quantum dot devices, transmission electron microscopy (TEM) images of cross-sectional cuts of 6 other quantum dot devices and theoretical analysis of quantum properties of electrons in simulated quantum arrays of 49 quantum dots (Fig.~\ref{fig1}\textbf{a}).Such a geometry allows us to study the impact of the self-affine scaling of the Si/SiO$_2$ roughness on qubit properties at different length-scales~\cite{Yoshinobu1995} (Fig.~\ref{fig1}\textbf{b}).
+Starting from a detailed view to the device architecture, quantum dot formation, and materials interface down to the atomic scale, we predict the bounds to spin qubit variations.
+This prediction is compared with data from qubit devices, some of which have led to manuscripts and publications (see Table~\ref{tab:Devices}).
 All devices were fabricated with geometrically identical designs (see structure depicted in Fig.~\ref{fig1}\textbf{c}) and differ only in material stack compositions and spin control methods (Table~\ref{tab:Devices}).

-Variability may be caused by a few factors, such as strain, fabrication defects, accidental introduction of charged impurities in the oxide and so on~\cite{Cheng2009, Saraiva2022}.
-Ultimately, most of these sources of variability can be improved with increasingly precise fabrication -- industrial foundries focus most of their efforts in addressing these issues~\cite{zwerver_qubits_2022}.
-The only source of qubit variability that is inextricable to CMOS technology is the roughness of the interface between the crystalline Si and the amorphous SiO$_2$, which can be seen in the high-resolution TEM image of a device cross-section in Fig.~\ref{fig1}\textbf{d-e}.

-Previous theoretical studies have modelled this interface as either single monoatomic steps~\cite{Ferdous2018, Ferdous2018a}, or as a normal distribution with a well-defined roughness amplitude~\cite{Gamble2016}.
-A more recent work employed this last model to investigate the variability of hole and electron spin qubit frequencies formed at the corners of Si nanowires \cite{martinez_variability_2022}.
-Their conclusion was that hole spin qubits are more susceptible to the effects of disorder, which has a significant impact on the electrically-driven Rabi frequencies.
-In here, we focus on magnetically driven electron spin qubits.